Solar farm, body bags and surplus vehicles on agenda at BOC Work Session - Americus Times-Recorder

 Jones asked Volley if Walton has been provided office space and Volley replied that the BOC did not approve that at its last meeting, but instead stated that it wanted to see what is exactly needed for the coroner’s position before it approved any changes.
 “The only thing we left opened was the information about the cooler,” said Volley.
 Jones asked Volley if she had found any office space available.
 She replied that there was plenty of available office space at the Tog Shop, but she wanted to wait to see what the BOC would determine as far as whether or not office space was needed.
 Commissioner Waddell stated that his concern was not providing office space for the Coroner, but whether or not a cooler could be put there along with the proper hookups and whether or not it would continue to operate if the electricity were to go out.

-Wright told the BOC that Sumter County Buildings and Grounds Director Larry Chitwood gave him a tour of the office space at the Tog Shop, which, according to Wright, was an acceptable place to house the cooler.
+Wright told the BOC that Sumter County Buildings and Grounds Director Larry Chitwood gave him a tour of the office space at the Tog Shop, which, according to Wright, was acceptable for office space.
 Wright also stated that Chitwood also showed him the office space at the old National Guard Armory, which houses a generator.
 Wright added that the facility had a roll-up door where there is enough space for a cooler to be placed inside.
 “It was decided, with your approval, that that was the proper and best location to put the cooler,” Wright told the BOC.

 Commissioner George Torbert said that the BOC needs to know what the cost of the cooler will be and what model type of cooler is needed.
 “We need the specs and where to get it from,” said Torbert.
 Jarvis added that she will be glad to get with both Coroner Elect Walton and Deputy Coroner Wright in getting price quotes for the cooler.